The Adventure of the Gloria Scott: Plot

 Shortly after leaving in their small boat, the Gloria Scott blew up as the result of the violence spreading to where the gunpowder was kept.
 The men in the small boat, among whom was also Evans, hurried back to the site and rescued one survivor—Hudson.

 The next day, as luck would have it, the men were rescued by another ship, the Hotspur, also bound for Australia.
 They passed themselves off as survivors from a passenger ship and once in Australia, headed for the goldfields.
 Armitage changed his name to Trevor, and Evans changed his name to Beddoes.
 Both later returned to England as rich men.

 All had gone well until Hudson had suddenly shown up.

-Since no scandal involving the Gloria Scott ever followed the odd message from Beddoes (Evans), and since neither Hudson nor Evans was ever heard from again, the Police believed Hudson had done away with Beddoes while Holmes believed that Evans had likely killed Hudson, believing that he had told all, when in fact he had not, and then fled with as much money as he could lay his hands on.
+Since no scandal involving the Gloria Scott ever followed the odd message from Beddoes (Evans), and since neither Hudson nor Evans was ever heard from again, the Police believed Hudson had done away with Evans while Holmes believed that Evans had likely killed Hudson, believing that he had told all, when in fact he had not, and then fled with as much money as he could lay his hands on.

 The case is referenced by Holmes once more in "The Adventure of the Sussex Vampire" when Holmes consults an index of his past exploits for references to "vampires" and remarks on "the Voyage of the Gloria Scott" listed under "V".
 It is also mentioned in passing in "The Adventure of the Musgrave Ritual" as Holmes recounts to Watson his early cases when he first became a detective.